 Be sure you have medical, life, and disability insurance to protect you and your family in the event of complications following donation.
 You need insurance protection now in case any complications you have later affect your ability to get insurance.
 If you need assistance with insurance, the American Foundation for Donation & Transplantation offers coverage.
 You can learn more about this special insurance for living donors here.
 If you donate through the National Kidney Registry, they also have an insurance program called Donor Shield.

 You should also review your last will and testament, living will, and durable power of attorney for health care.
 The last will and testament describes how you would like your assets distributed in the event of your death.
 A living will describes the kind of health care (or rejection of care) you would like in the event you become incapacitated.
 Finally, the durable power of attorney for health care appoints someone you trust to make decisions about your health care if you are incapacitated and can’t decide for yourself.
 Make sure you have these documents and that they are up to date.
 If you don’t have them, contact an attorney for help.

 However, there are reasons not to donate.
 The financial strain my be too great.
 You might feel you’re being pressured into it.
 Your own motives may be misguided, particularly if you expect compensation.
-If you decide against donation, consider working with the transplant coordinator for a graceful way of backing out.
-They will find a confidential medical reason for you to be disqualified.
+If you decide against donation, you can work with the transplant coordinator for a graceful way of backing out.
+For example, they could find a confidential medical reason for you to be disqualified.
 There’s no reason to be ashamed, especially if you’ve had the opportunity to educate yourself and think through the issues.

-If you have problems with the transplant program, UNOS provides a patient service line (888-894-6361) “for patients to report concerns about their transplant program or their general experience with transplantation.
-The patient services staff can be reached by phone from 8:30am to 5:00pm Eastern, Monday through Friday.
+By the way, if you have problems with the transplant program for any reason, UNOS provides a patient service line (888-894-6361) to report concerns about the transplant program or the general experience with transplantation.
+The patient services staff can be reached by phone from 8:00am to 5:00pm Eastern, Monday through Friday.
 You can also ask questions by sending an email to email@example.com.